chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/screen.md

 We see that both the `Error`, `Loading` and `Default` stories work just fine.

 <div class="aside">
-In Ember, routes support <code>loading</code> and <code>error</code> states.
+💡 In Ember, routes support <code>loading</code> and <code>error</code> states.
 Though the motivation is go more towards a component based approach.
-There is <a href="https://exelord.gitbook.io/ember-await/">ember-await</a> which nicely encapsulates the idea of data-management and has mechanisms to indicate each state.
+Take a look at <a href="https://exelord.gitbook.io/ember-await/">ember-await</a> which nicely encapsulates the idea of data-management and has mechanisms to indicate each state.
 </div>

 Cycling through states in Storybook makes it easy to test we’ve done this correctly: